Ernest Gottlieb Sihler

 Ernest Gottlieb Sihler (1853–1942) was a professor of classics at New York University.
 Born in Fort Wayne, Indiana, he was the son of Lutheran missionary Wilhelm Sihler and great-uncle to Andrew Sihler.
 Sihler's professional name was Ernest G. Sihler, but within the Sihler family he was always known as Gottlieb.

 He graduated from Concordia College in Fort Wayne in 1869, Concordia Seminary in St. Louis, Missouri, in 1872, and then studied in Berlin and Leipzig from 1872 to 1875.
-He received his Ph.
-D. from Johns Hopkins in 1878.
+He received his Ph.D. from Johns Hopkins in 1878.

 He was a classics instructor in New York from 1879 to 1891, and a professor at Concordia College in Milwaukee, Wisconsin, from 1891 to 1892.
 He then became a professor at the Graduate School of New York University.
-Not long after leaving Concordia College for the post at New York University, he endowed a library fund there for the purchase of "books of standard value" (i.e., presumably excluding rare books, incunabula, and so on).
+Not long after leaving Concordia College for his post at New York University, he endowed a library fund there for the purchase of "books of standard value" (i.e., presumably excluding rare books, incunabula, and so on).